wbenb/wbenb.github.io/_posts/2022-04-29-senior-capstone.md

 ---
 layout: post
-title: "Energy Analysis of VCU College of Health Professions Building"
+title: Energy Analysis of VCU College of Health Professions Building
 date: 2022-04-29
 published: true
-description: Conducted a comprehensive investigation of mechanical, electrical and plumbing hardware along with programming and logs building automation system in a 2019 built LEED Silver certified 154,000 square foot highrise.
+description: Conducted a comprehensive investigation of mechanical, electrical and plumbing hardware along with programming and logs building automation system in a 2019 built LEED Silver certified 154,000 square foot high-rise.
 img: /senior-design/cohp-building.jpg
-tag: [ALL, RESEARCH]
+tags:
+  - ALL
+  - RESEARCH
 ---

-Header
-## Header

 As a part of my senior capstone engineering project at VCU, I worked with [Professor Shawn Chen, Ph.D.](https://egr.vcu.edu/directory/shawn.chen/) and Lee Harrelson, PE from [CMTA Inc.](https://www.cmta.com/) in Richmond Virginia.
 CMTA is a engineering and consulting firm specializing in sustainable, zero energy, LEED certified buildings.